SEB-Core/mongoose-recipes/README.md

 }
 ```

-In this function, we want to set up a try/catch block to properly handle any errors that might occur during connection.
+In this function, you want to set up a `try/catch` block to properly handle any errors that might occur during connection.

 ```js
 const connect = async () => {